sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 ### Question: What is the Frame Length of the packet as specified in the Frame subtree?
 #### Answer: The Frame Length is 54 bytes.
 This property is contained in the Frame subtree, which is the first subtree listed in the detailed packet inspection window.
 ### Question: What is the Header Length of the packet as specified in the Internet Protocol Version 4 subtree?
 #### Answer: The Header Length is 20 bytes.
-This property is defined in the Internet Protocol Version 4 subtree, which is the fourth subtree listed in the detailed packet inspection window.
+This property is defined in the Internet Protocol Version 4 subtree, which is the third subtree listed in the detailed packet inspection window.
 ### Question: What is the Destination Address as specified in the Internet Protocol Version 4 subtree?
 #### Answer: The Destination Address is 169.254.169.254.
 This property is defined in the Internet Protocol Version 4 subtree, which is the third subtree listed in the detailed packet inspection window.